 Furthermore, the Cedar Creek / City Center neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 81.6% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-The Cedar Creek / City Center neighborhood stands out for having an average per capita income lower than 95.9% of the neighborhoods in the United States.
+One of the unique characteristics of the Cedar Creek / City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.9% of the neighborhoods in America.
 Also of note, 72.8% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, divorcees may find friendship and understanding in this neighborhood, as 21.2% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 97.0% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Cedar Creek / City Center neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Cedar Creek / City Center neighborhood have a highly unusual car ownership.
 25.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.5% of U.S. neighborhoods.

 Did you know that the Cedar Creek / City Center neighborhood has more English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 25.8% of this neighborhood's residents have English ancestry.